SGDInstitute/apollo/content/collections/pages/mblgtacc/accessibility.md

                     text: 'Where can I find information about accessibility in the host hotel?'
                   -
                     type: text
                     text: ' Good question!
 We highly recommend you review the websites of the hotels.
-A list of conference hotel partners is listed on the [*'
+A list of conference hotel partners is listed on the '
                   -
                     type: text
                     marks:
                       -
-                        type: bold
-                    text: 'LODGING PAGE*'
-                  -
-                    type: text
+                        type: link
-                    text: '].'
+                        attrs:
+                          href: 'statamic://entry::497ba34c-b9d7-4dc5-97c1-c79e0a211d45'
+                          target: null
+                          rel: null
+                    text: 'Lodging and Accommodations page.'
           -
             type: list_item
             content: